PhotonVision/photonvision-docs/source/docs/programming/examples/aimingatatarget.rst

          @Override
          public void teleopPeriodic() {
-            var forwardSpeed = xboxController.getY(GenericHID.Hand.kRight);
+            double forwardSpeed = xboxController.getY(GenericHID.Hand.kRight);
-            var rotationSpeed = xboxController.getX(GenericHID.Hand.kLeft);

-            // If the A button's pressed, try to track a target if(xboxController.getAButton()) {
+            double rotationSpeed;

+            if(xboxController.getAButton()) {
+                  // Vision-alignment mode
-                  // Querry the latest result
-                  var result = camera.getLatestResult();
+                  // Query the latest result from PhotonVision var result = camera.getLatestResult();

-                  // If we have no targets, do nothing if(!result.hasTargets()) {
-                     drive.tankDrive(0, 0);
-                  }
+                  if(result.hasTargets()) {
                      // Rotation speed is the output of the PID controller rotationSpeed = controller.calculate(result.getBestTarget().getYaw(), 0);
+                  } else {
+                     // If we have no targets, stay still. rotationSpeed = 0;
                   }
+            } else {
+                  //Manual Driver Mode
+                  rotationSpeed = xboxController.getX(GenericHID.Hand.kLeft);
+            }

-            // Use our forward/turn speeds
+            // Use our forward/turn speeds to control the drivetrain drive.arcadeDrive(forwardSpeed, rotationSpeed);
-            drive.arcadeDrive(forwardSpeed, rotationSpeed);
          }
       }